Feroz-Siddiqui/chrome_extension_alarm_notification/README.md

 });
  ```
  Alarm trigger Callback with Notification

- Notification name should be unique so that it will be visble to user otherwise duplicate name on notification wont be visible in chrome:
+ PS: Notification name should be unique so that it will be visble to user otherwise duplicate name on notification wont be visible in chrome:
   ```javascript
   chrome.alarms.onAlarm.addListener(function (alarm) {
 	console.log("Got an alarm!", alarm);